adamfdnb/course-mlzoomcamp2023/Capstone Project 1/README.md

 I tested seve models and tuned hyperparameters to optimize their performance.
 A short summary:

-### Logistic Regression

-+ The model seems to be performing reasonably well with an accuracy of around 0.75 on both the training and test datasets.
-The predictions for the first five examples look quite close to the actual expectations, with some minor discrepancies.

-### DecisionTreeClassifier

-+ I performed fine-tuning of the hyperparameters, testing different values of max_depth.
-Visualizing the RMSE values for different max_depth values is a nice touch - it provides a clear picture of the model's performance at different depths. <br>
-The excellent accuracy of 1.0 in the test dataset raises concerns that over-fitting may be occurring.

-### Random Forest Classifier
+### Logistic Regression | Random Forest Classifier| Gaussian Naive Bayes

-+ Very interesting work with the Random Forest classifier!
-Extensive exploration of various values of max_depth and n_estimators, combined with visualizations, shows good recognition in tuning the model.
-The balance in accuracy across training, validation and test data sets is impressive, indicating a well generalized model.
-The confusion matrix provides a deeper understanding of model performance in each class.
++ The Random Forest model tends to overfit the training data, as evidenced by its perfect accuracy on the training datasets but lower accuracy on the testing datasets.
+Logistic Regression and Naive Bayes exhibit more stable performance but struggle to predict the positive class, especially on the original data.
+The models trained on the cleaned dataset do not consistently outperform their counterparts trained on the original data.
+Naive Bayes, the accuracy on the training dataset is 63.16%, indicating moderate performance.
+The performance on the testing dataset is consistent with the training dataset, with an accuracy of 62.96%.

+### Support Vector Machine (SVM)

++ It seems like the SVM model with different values of the regularization parameter C (0.001, 0.01, 0.1, 1, 10, 100) is not performing well on both the training and testing sets.
+The accuracy is around 60-63%, and the confusion matrix and classification report show that the model is not effectively distinguishing between the two classes (0 and 1).
+The precision, recall, and F1-score for class 1 are consistently low, indicating that the model struggles to correctly identify instances of class 1.

 ### KNeighbors Classifier

-+ Based on the results, it appears that the K-Nearest Neighbors (KNN) model achieves very high accuracy on both the test and validation sets. <br>
-In the case of KNN, too low values of the n_neighbors parameter can lead to over-fitting.
-For values of n_neighbors=1, the model may try to "remember" the training data instead of generalizing the patterns, which can lead to problems on new data.
++ Overfitting: The models, especially with fewer neighbors, seem to overfit the training data, resulting in a significant drop in performance on the testing set.
+Class Imbalance: The models struggle to perform well on the positive class, possibly due to class imbalance.

+### XGBClassifier with GridSearchCV

++ The cross-validation results indicate that the XGBClassifier model is able to achieve a reasonable level of accuracy in predicting the potability of drinking water, with average test set accuracies ranging from 68.54% to 72.65%.
+The best performing hyperparameters vary depending on the dataset (original or cleaned), but generally involve a learning rate (eta) of 0.1, a maximum depth between 3 and 6, a minimum child weight between 1 and 7, a number of estimators between 25 and 100, and a subsample of 0.7.
++ The models trained on the cleaned dataset generally achieved slightly higher accuracy compared to the models trained on the original dataset.
+This suggests that the cleaning process may have removed some noise or irrelevant features that were negatively impacting the model's performance.
++ The XGBClassifier model shows promising results for predicting the potability of drinking water.
+Further optimization of hyperparameters and exploration of different data preprocessing techniques could potentially improve the model's performance.

-Finally, preparing the data, training the RandomForestClassifier model and saving it to the ``` model_mqp.pkl ``` file was prepared in the ``` train.py ``` file.
+  + Finally, preparing the data, training the XGBClassifier model and saving it to the ``` model_wpp.pkl ``` file was prepared in the ``` train.py ``` file.
 Having the model prepared, you can easily import it in the future to make predictions on new data.

 ![alt text](images/train_py.png)